lunassimao/Huddle-Alternating-Responsive-LandingPage-FrontEndMentor/README.md

 Access the result here: https://huddle-alternating-responsive.netlify.app/

-And please, all suggestions or tips are welcome!
+And please, all suggestions or feedbacks are welcome!

 # Folder Structure
 :black_circle: design (the model images from Frontend Mentor)